Calculate Strahler Stream Order Numbers

 Run.png

-In Visual Preview, open the Display Control pane, double-click on the Inspector_(29) to open the style parameters, set the Fill Color to blue (0,0.333333,1), then change the Fill Opacity to 0.2, and click OK.
-This is the lakes, click and drag to move Inspector_(29) to the bottom of the list.
+In Data Preview, open the Display Control pane, double-click on the Inspector_(29) to open the style parameters, set the Fill Color to blue (0,0.333333,1), then change the Fill Opacity to 0.2, and click OK.
+This is the Lakes.
+Click and drag Inspector_(29) to the bottom of the list.

 StreamInspect.png